-Booming local economy ensures high demand for the residential property and a reasonable return on the investment.
+The booming local economy ensures high demand for residential property and a reasonable return on the investment.
 Job growth can offset the potential rise in interest rates.
-Highly paid engineers, software developers, and business executives will always be on the radar, searching for their new home.
+Highly-paid engineers, software developers, and business executives will always be on the radar, searching for their new home.

-San Diego Downtown is an energetic urban village- a chain of walkable neighborhoods with the rich cultural landscape, all necessary facilities and amenities and vibrant entertainment industry.
+San Diego Downtown is an energetic urban village- a chain of walkable neighborhoods with a rich cultural landscape, all necessary facilities and amenities and a vibrant entertainment industry.
 Now, let’s discuss what is the best area to invest in San Diego.

 Little Italy is an elegant urban neighborhood that showcases its Italian heritage.
-This neighborhood hosts a variety of local festivals, music and art gatherings, and celebration of holidays.
-That include Cinco de Mayo, St. Patricks Days and Easter celebration, Art Walk, Fiesta, Chalk La Strada and local jazz festival.
+This neighborhood hosts a variety of local festivals, music and art gatherings, and the celebration of holidays.
+That includes Cinco de Mayo, St. Patrick’s Days and Easter celebration, Art Walk, Fiesta, Chalk La Strada and a local jazz festival.
 One of the favorite gathering spots of the residents is Amici Park.
 It features large grass fields, an amphitheater for various events, an art installation “Recipe for Friendship” and bocce ball courts.
 It is a favorite place of students from the nearby Washington Elementary School.

-As for the food, various independent and chain restaurants have a variety of classic and exotic option with a great choice of national cuisines.
-One of the few quiet spots in the area is the Horton Plaza Park.
+As for the food, various independent and chain restaurants have a variety of classic and exotic options with a great choice of national cuisines.
+One of the few quiet spots in the area is Horton Plaza Park.
 IT features grassy lawns, interactive fountains, coffee and ice cream stands.

 This neighborhood consists of two distinct parts.
 Civic Core is a public forum, a center of civic life and economic activity.
 Columbia is surrounded by green zones and parks along the city’s magnificent waterfront.
 It offers a variety o shopping and dining options.
 The neighborhood is mostly commercial.
 Nevertheless, there are various highrise condominium buildings under construction.
 The Maritime Museum and the Midway Aircraft Carrier Museum are located in this neighborhood.